hooleymcknight/dbd-killer-voting/README.md

 ## Installation

 1. Download files.
+     - In the top right-hand corner of this page, click the green "Code" button.
+From that dropdown, click "Download zip."
+     - Pick a good place for your files where you are less likely to move them.
+You can move them later, but you'll have to update paths every time you move this folder (mentioned below).
+     - Unzip your files in the location that you selected.
 2. [Install node](https://nodejs.org/en).
      - Pick a place on the C: drive.
      - Do not automatically install the "necessary tools."
 They aren't necessary.